 Every effort is made to keep students in school for the full day once they arrive.
 Parents should discuss a plan with their child regarding what the child should do in the event s/he should arrive at home first.

-Members of the Kent County Superintendents Association use a sustained wind chill of -20 as one consideration for making the decision to close school.
+Members of the Kent County Superintendents Association use a sustained wind chill of -20 degrees or 104 degrees as one consideration for making the decision to close school or have indoor recess.

 Buses on “Main Roads” only

 When buses will be traveling on "Main Roads" only, it is because the side roads, most often dirt roads, are in a condition that prevent buses from traveling down them.
 Households not on a "main road" will be notified by the Transportation Department portion of our website for a list of roads that are considered "Main.